Common questions for vocational programs at DWC

 What's the difference between a class, certificate program, and bootcamp?

-- Class – A stand-alone training session in either a public or private format.
+- Class – A stand-alone class workshop in either a public or private format.

 - Certificate Program – A track of stand-alone classes that must be completed in order to earn your certificate credential.
 A certificate program covers a variety of topics that help you work towards a career goal such as graphic design skills, digital marketing skills, and many more.
 All of our certificates are state approved, higher education credentials.